vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

         - restic
         - server
         - --features=
-        - debug
-        - --legacy=false
+        - --uploader-type=kopia
         command:
         - /velero
 ```
-The BackupRepository CRs and PodVolumeBackup CRs created in this case are as below:
+The BackupRepository CRs created in this case are hard set with "kopia" at present, sice Kopia is the only option as a backup repository.
+The PodVolumeBackup CRs are created with "kopia" as well:
 ```
 spec:
   tags:
-    legacy-mode: false
+    repository-type: kopia
 ```
 ```
 spec: